ifgarces/TomaRamosApp_rails/docs/governance.md

 ## A note about the maintenance of the project

 > As the original author of the project, I will discontinue all support to TomaRamosApp once I finish my career as Software Engineer at Uandes University.
 Any engineering Uandes student is welcome to continue the project, at least for updating its courses catalog regularly.
+You can email me to let me know any questions or suggestions you may have.
 Thank you.
 >
 > -- [Ignacio F. Garcés](https://github.com/ifgarces)